ivan-guerra/programmador.com/content/posts/linux-driver-development-for-embedded-processors.md

 ## Labs Using Real Hardware!

 What really makes this book shine are the labs which use real hardware.
-Unlike the Linux Device Drivers book which has you making in software devices, ELDD focuses on developing basic drivers for a variety of GPIO, I2C, and SPI devices.
+Unlike the "Linux Device Drivers" book which has you making in software devices, ELDD focuses on developing basic drivers for a variety of GPIO, I2C, and SPI devices.

 One gripe I have was that the book does not have an upfront listing of all the hardware required so you can buy it before reading.
 I think the author realized this was a problem and added a list of lab hardware[^5] to their GitHub repo.
 Unlike with the processors, *most* of the supporting hardware is affordable.
 A tip if you want to save some money.
-Don't buy the MikRoe ColorClick and Button R Click devices (a savings of over $50 accounting for shipping).
+Don't buy the MIKROE ColorClick and Button R Click devices (a savings of over $50 accounting for shipping).
 If you have a
 $20 breadboard kit with LEDs, resistors, push buttons, and some jumper wire, you can make the circuits required to replace those items.
-Beyond the Mikroe products, an STMicroelectronics LED screen is the only other expensive item.
+Beyond the MIKROE products, an STMicroelectronics LED screen is the only other expensive item.
 I chose to skip on the LED screen.
 All other hardware was readily available on Amazon and totaled less than $100 shipping included.